error Service enhancements will be available from June 8 to July 19 for the tournaments. For more information visit here.

 Dallas Stadium (Temporary name for AT&T Stadium in Arlington) – Location of the FIFA World Cup 2026 matches.

-• Fans MUST have a game ticket to board the shuttle.
+• Riders MUST have a match ticket to board the charter buses.

 FIFA Fan Festival™ Dallas – Fair Park / Cotton Bowl Stadium